Parasite Die-Off Symptoms: What to Expect and How to Manage

 Boosting Energy Levels During Detox

-B vitamins act like spark plugs for your cells.
-These nutrients help convert food into usable energy, especially when your body works overtime.
+B vitamins help convert food into usable energy, which matters when your body is working overtime.
 Foods like spinach, eggs, and almonds provide natural sources, while supplements can fill nutritional gaps.
+Sleep quality also directly impacts recovery speed, so aim for 7 to 9 hours nightly.

-Remember to hydrate with electrolytes – coconut water or citrus-infused H2O work wonders.
-Your body uses extra fluids to flush toxins, so replenish often to maintain energy and focus.
+Hydrate with electrolytes too — coconut water or citrus-infused water work well.
+Your body uses extra fluid to flush toxins, so replenish often to maintain energy and focus.

 Navigating Digestive and GI Upsets